bourumir-wyngs/serde-saphyr/README.md

 is not a valid YAML (the closing bracket is not indented enough).
 Some parsers allow this, saphyr-parser does not hence serde-saphyr does not either.

 For those who want to retain compatibility with serde-yaml, even where it might deviate from the standard, serde-yaml-bw can be better choice.
 This crate uses saphyr-parser for budget pre-check only when unsafe-libyaml later does the final parsing.

+## Executable
+serde-saphyr comes with a simple executable that can be used to check the budget of a given YAML file and also used as YAML validator printing YAML error line, column numbers and excerpt.